Colecf/CMPM163/README.md

 ## Cole Faust:
 * Created glow effect
 * Created bezier surface distortion effect
-* Helped with computer screen contents (made the prior frame display on the computer screen)
+* Helped with computer screen contents (made the prior frame display on the computer screen, and put RGB shift effect on the screen)
+* Created boilerplate code / framework to add effects on

 ## Andy Long:
 * Created the RGB shift (Old/Bad TV) effect